These Regulations on Degrees enter into force on 1 January 2017.

 These Regulations apply to degrees taken at the University of Tampere and the courses belonging to those degrees and, where applicable, to education arranged as non-degree studies, Open University studies, specialist education and continuing studies, and to made-to-order education.

-The Regulations on Degrees that apply to the schools also apply, as appropriate, to other units providing instruction.
+The Regulations on Degrees that apply to the faculties also apply, as appropriate, to other units providing instruction.

 In addition to the provisions of the Universities Act (558/2009), the following decrees and acts as amended and the orders issued under those acts apply to the degree programmes and studies taken, to the instruction provided and to the students at the University: